Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop/01-model-conv1d-2level/README.md

 Now let's try something interesting.
 Edit the `prob/conv1d.prob.yaml` file and change the problem size from `P:16` to `P:1920`.
 Next, edit both mappings to reflect this change: a mapping _must_ cover the complete iteration space of the original problem, otherwise it is illegal (Timeloop will complain).

 Now try running both mappings as before.
 Hmmmm... what do you think happened here?
 Can you change any of the _architecture_ specs to make the mappings work?

+If you decide to increase the sizes of any storage structures, **pay attention to their `class`**, which represents the underlying design used to implement the structure.
+Different implementations have different sweet-spots in terms of energy efficiency.
+Try changing the class (look for hints elsewhere in the same YAML file) if you find energy costs to be scaling in undesirable ways.

+> Sidenote: you will learn more about these classes in the **Accelergy** section of the tutorial.

-Does this tell you anything about the relative pros and cons of these two mappings?
+Does this exercise you anything about the relative pros and cons of these two mappings?